Table of Contents[Hide][Show]

 The participants drank moderate amounts of wine five days per week.
 Moderate amount was defined as 2-3 glasses per day for men and 1-2 glasses per day for women.

-Drinking wine did not seem to affect cholesterol, blood glucose, triglycerides, or levels of inflammatory markers like C-reactive protein.
+This moderate drinking did not seem to affect cholesterol, blood glucose, triglycerides, or levels of inflammatory markers like C-reactive protein.
 It also did not negatively affect people’s livers during the year.

 The researchers then looked at the data of those who drank and exercised.
 Those who worked out twice per week and drank saw significant improvement in cholesterol levels.
 They increased HDL and decreased LDL after a year of regular moderate wine consumption.